canonical/sphinx-docs-starter-pack/readme.rst

 **Note:** When configuring RTD itself for your project, the setting "Path for ``.readthedocs.yaml``" (under **Advanced Settings**) will need to be given the value of ``docs/.readthedocs.yaml``.

+Automation
+^^^^^^^^^^

+To automate the initialisation for either scenario ensure you have the following:

+- A GitHub repository where you want to host your documentation, cloned to your local machine.
+The recommended approach is to host the documentation alongside your code in a ``docs`` folder.
+But a standalone documentation repository is also an option; in this case, start with an empty repository.
+- Git and Bash installed on your system.

+There is a provided ``init.sh`` Bash script that does the following:

+- clones the starter pack GitHub repository
+- creates the specified installation directory if necessary
+- updates working directory paths in workflow files, and updates configuration paths in the ``.readthedocs.yaml`` file
+- copies and moves contents and ``.github`` files from the starter pack to the installation directory
+- deletes the cloned repository when it's done

+To use the script:

+#. copy ``init.sh`` to your repository's root directory
+#. run the script: ``./init.sh``
+#. enter the installation directory when prompted.
+For standalone repositories, enter ".".
+For documentation alongside code, enter the folder where your documentation is (e.g. ``docs``)

+When the script completes, review all changes before committing them.

 Build the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~